CreatorB/creatorb.github.io/_pages/about.md

 Hi! there, i'm Hasan Basri having more than XXX years of experience as a Android Developer.
 I started in 2013 with Eclipse ADT and coded simple apps, forced to move to Android Studio when Google stopped it's support.
 My major strength lies in:

-- Android development stack with ability to adapt and thrive with new technologies and environments (Material Design, Retrofit/FastAndroidNetworking, Content Providers, Services, Location and Sensors, AdMob).
+- Android development stack with ability to adapt and thrive with new technologies and environments (Content Providers, Services, Location and Sensors, AdMob).
 - Collaborate with cross-functional teams to define, design, and ship new features.
-- Work with outside data sources and APIs
+- Work with outside data sources and APIs (Material Design, Volley/Retrofit/FastAndroidNetworking)
 - Continuously discover, evaluate, and implement new technologies to maximize development efficiency.
--
+- Work on bug fixing and improving application performance.

 If you require any of above mentioned work then do let me know and I will shortly share my plan regarding that work.
 Thanks.